i5heu/ouroboros-db/README.md

   <img src=".media/logo.jpeg"  width="300">
 </p>

+⚠️ This Project is still in development and not ready for production use. ⚠️

 # OuroborosDB
 A embedded database built around the concept of event trees, emphasizing data deduplication and data integrity checks.
 By structuring data into event trees, OuroborosDB ensures efficient and intuitive data management.
 Key features include: